-Editor’s Note: In the post below, Dobrila Govedarica referenced passages written by Lily Lynch in Balkanist Magazine.
+Editor’s Note (February 11, 2014): In this post, Dobrila Govedarica referenced passages written by Lily Lynch in Balkanist Magazine.
 You can read the text in full at Balkanist.

 It was 30 years ago this week that Sarajevo was emblazoned with orange pennants as host of the Winter Olympics.
 It was 20 years ago that we were under siege; our city transformed by death and war.
 And this week, plumes of black smoke blanketed the city as demonstrators set fire to government buildings in protest against their impoverishment and lack of economic prospects.

 In Tuzla, Bosnia’s second biggest city, which was once the industrial powerhouse of former Yugoslavia, some 10,000 unemployed workers took to the streets to demand that the local government investigate privatizations they said had lined the pockets of profiteers and destroyed their livelihoods and the companies themselves.
 Among the troubled firms was the Konjuh furniture factory.
 This once proud company in many ways tells the story of Bosnia-Herzegovina—and Yugoslavia, the former communist federation of six republics.

 Founded in 1885 by enterprising businessmen from the Austro-Hungarian Empire, the company thrived.
 Under Tito, the company employed 5,300 employees and sold high-quality wood furnishings to customers on five continents.
 By December 2013, the company employed just 400 workers, some of whom were on hunger strike.

 Joining the Tuzla demonstrations were also former employees of the 36-year-old Dita detergent factory—once Bosnia’s biggest producer of liquid detergents and washing powders.
 They were demanding two years of unpaid wages.